 - Broadens your potential customer base to the entire online world.
 You’re not limited to local people picking up a phone book (who uses the Yellow Pages anymore?) or reading your print ads in the newspaper.
 Anyone with internet access becomes a potential customer or referral source.

 - Answers questions and explains the benefits of your business 24/7.
 Your potential customers don’t have to wait until office hours to call you.
 They don’t have to wait for a return call if you’re on another line.
-By searching your website they can find out exactly what you’re offering to do for them, read your company’s mission statement, see your answers to the FAQ section, and find out where to email or call your for more information.
+By searching your website they can find out exactly what you’re offering to do for them, read your company’s mission statement, see your answers to the FAQ section, and find out where to email or call you for more information.

 - Makes you an expert.
 People go online to find out information from someone who knows what they’re talking about.
 You can be that expert if you provide current, helpful information.
 It increases your credibility.

 - Creates an interactive environment for your customers.
-Your site can have a place for comments or questions or even a survey asking what you’re customers would like to see added to your page or to your product line.
+Your site can have a place for comments or questions or even a survey asking what your customers would like to see added to your page or to your product line.